-The Digital and Multimedia Center features two of the MSU Libraries’ new Collaborative Technology Labs.
+The Gerald M Kline Digital and Multimedia Center features two of the MSU Libraries’ new Collaborative Technology Labs.
 These high-tech meeting rooms provide users with the space and technology for group study, discussion and project design.
 The rooms include microcomputer hardware and software and group presentation equipment, including a plasma TV and a whiteboard.
 The rooms may be checked out of the DMC service desk and both rooms (Plasma TV room and the Whiteboard room) are included in the Libraries’ CTL Reservation System.

-The Digital and Multimedia Center provides a copyright permissions search service for all MSU faculty, staff, students and affiliates.
+The Gerald M Kline Digital and Multimedia Center provides a copyright permissions search service for all MSU faculty, staff, students and affiliates.
 DMC staff will search for the rights holders of intellectual properties, intended for online, or classroom use, or publication.
 The DMC will also broker use agreements between the copyright holder and the producer or scholar.
-For further information, please contact Cecilia Malilwe ((517) 884-0868; email@example.com).
+For further information, please contact Cecilia Malilwe ((517) 884-0868; firstname.lastname@example.org).

-The Digital and Multimedia Center maintains a revolving set of course reserve materials, in electronic formats, placed by MSU faculty in support of scheduled courses.
+The Gerald M Kline Digital and Multimedia Center maintains a revolving set of course reserve materials, in electronic formats, placed by MSU faculty in support of scheduled courses.
 Items placed in this listening/viewing course reserve, are found in audio, video and computer software formats and are either supplementary materials assigned for class use or are actual audio or video recordings of current lectures.
 Materials may be pulled from the DMC Multimedia Collection for reserve or are brought in by faculty.
 All DMC course reserve materials are listed by course code and number in the MSU Libraries’ catalog.
 Materials are available for check out at the DMC service desk on 4 West of the Main Library and must be used on-site in the DMC Media Lab.
-To put course items on reserve, please complete the Faculty Course Reserve Request form or contact John Shaw ((517) 884-0866; firstname.lastname@example.org) for more information.
+To put course items on reserve, please complete the Faculty Course Reserve Request form or contact John Shaw ((517) 884-0866; email@example.com) for more information.

 The DMC Media Lab includes 46 deluxe user carrels, featuring a wide-array of media equipment for on-site use by the MSU community.
 Hardware offered includes PCs and Macs as part of the Academic Technology Services (ATS) computer lab system, audio and video playback equipment and electric typewriters.
 The Lab carries media hardware to access all electronic formats offered as part of the DMC Multimedia Collection including, Betamax, VHS, and laserdisc video players.
 The DMC Media Lab is located near the DMC service desk on 4 West of the Main Library.